List of EastEnders characters introduced in 2009: Becca Swanson

+Qadim Shah

-Qadim ShahQadim Shah, played by Ramon Tikaram, is the father of Amira Shah (Preeya Kalidas).
+Qadim Shah, played by Ramon Tikaram, is the father of Amira Shah (Preeya Kalidas).
 He appears in five episodes between 17 December 2009 and 1 January 2010, and again in April 2010.
 He appears again from 6 September 2011, when Amira returns to Walford.
 Qadim later leaves on 31 October 2011.
 Qadim returned for another episode on 6 January 2012.

 Qadim is introduced when Amira visits him in prison.
 They hug and he says he wants to make up for lost time.
 She tells him she and her boyfriend Syed Masood (Marc Elliott) are back together and are now engaged.
 Qadim is instantly furious and refuses to give them his blessing.
 Amira later takes money for the wedding from his safety deposit box without him knowing, using a key she has hidden inside a photo album.

 On the day of Amira and Syed's Mehndi celebration, Amira receives a call saying Qadim's lawyer has found a loophole in the law meaning that Qadim can be released.
 After his release, he interrupts the Mehndi.
 The next day, Syed's mother Zainab (Nina Wadia) is angry at his actions and Amira is forced to reveal that Qadim has not given his blessing and that she stole the money.
 Qadim arrives at the Masoods' home and says that Syed does not love Amira and will break her heart.
 Syed tells him they took his money but Amira interrupts and says it was her idea.
 Qadim orders her to pack her bags but she defies him and Syed says they will pay back the money.
 Qadim says angrily says he expects the money the next day in cash and leaves.
 He returns on the day of the wedding and talks to Amira.
 When he realises how much Masood has done for her, he gives his blessing and agrees to pay for the wedding.